COSI-Lab/Mirror/README.md

 # File to tail NGINX access logs, if empty then we read the static ./access.log file
 NGINX_TAIL=/var/log/nginx/access.log

+# File to tail rsyncd log file.
+If empty then we read a local ./rsyncd.log file
+RSYNCD_TAIL=/var/log/rsyncd.log

 # "true" if the --dry-run flag to the rsync jobs
 RSYNC_DRY_RUN=true